 Let’s get down to the basics.
 If you’re already familiar with CPM and the features it typically offers, feel free to skip to the next paragraph.
 Gartner defines CPM as “an umbrella term that describes the methodologies, metrics, processes and systems used to monitor and manage the business performance of an enterprise.”
 It has been used mainly for accounting and profitability purposes.
 According to G2 Crowd, the key benefits of CPM are to “improve productivity, increase revenues, and sustain the growth of the company.”
-If you’re looking to reduce costs, remodel your company budget, improve your financial planning processes, or upgrade your organizational strategy, a CPM tool may be the best solution for your company.
+CPM may be the best solution for your company if you’re looking to reduce costs or remodel your company budget.
+It can also help to improve your financial planning processes or to upgrade your organizational strategy.
 CPM software isn’t a one-dimensional product.
 The software usually features budgeting, planning, dashboards, data analysis, forecasting, and custom reporting modules to name a few.

 Organizational Goals & Solution Scope